cisnlp/semi-markov-crf/README.md

 For MarMot evaluation (Table 1, 4) run scripts evaluate_marmot_joint.py and evaluate_marmot_relaxed.py

-The relaxed evaluation constructs a label for each gold token by taking the label outputs of the UDPipe + Marmot.
+The relaxed evaluation constructs a label for each gold token by taking the label outputs of the UDPipe + Marmot .
 Four possible tokenization output cases are detected.

 1. A correct token was detected: e.g Wonderful.

  ...The label selected in this case is the predicted

 2. A corrupted space tokenization wasn't merged. e.g Wonderful -> Wo-nd-er-ful.

-...The label selected in this case is the golden one if any of the sub-tokens had a correct label.
+⋅⋅⋅The label selected in this case is the golden one if any of the sub-tokens had a correct label.
-...For example if any of the (Wo, nd, er, ful) tokens has an ADJ label (Wonderful is adjective), the golden label is selected as output.
+⋅⋅⋅For example if any of the (Wo, nd, er, ful) tokens has an ADJ label (Wonderful is adjective), the golden label is selected as output.
-...If none has the golden one, a random wrong label is selected instead.
+⋅⋅⋅If none has the golden one, a random wrong label is selected instead.

 3. A merge of one or more tokens occured. e.g Don'tgo